sethchart/idf-wpi-email/README.md

 This file should be finalized before the walk season starts.
 Any changes that are made to the `config.csv` file during the walk season can cause geographical boundaries to be redrawn and result in inconsistent email delivery.

+The table below provides a few example rows from the `config.csv` file.

 |event_id|city|state|cluster|lon|lat|rad|
 |-|-|-|-|-|-|-|